Differentiable Tree Search Network

 \subsection{Reducing Variance using Telescopic Sum}

-The REINFORCE term of the gradient in equation~\ref{eq-tree-policy}, i.e. $\mathcal{L}\Big(Q_\theta(s,a|\tau)\Big) \sum_{t=1}^T \nabla_\theta \log \pi_\theta(n_t|\tau_t)$, usually has high variance due to the difficulty of credit assignment~\citep{guez2018learning} in a reinforcement learning type objective; the second part of the gradient equation is the usual optimisation of a loss function, so we expect it to be reasonably well behaved.
-To reduce the variance of the first part of the gradient, we take inspiration from the telescoping trick in~\citet{guez2018learning}.
+The REINFORCE term of the gradient in \cref{equation_tree_policy_gradient} usually has high variance due to the difficulty of credit assignment~\citep{guez2018learning} in a reinforcement learning type objective; the second part of the gradient equation is the usual optimization of a loss function, so we expect it to be reasonably well behaved.
+To reduce the variance of the first part of the gradient, we take inspiration from the telescoping sum trick in~\citet{guez2018learning}.